twinbee/toastyOven/README.md

 Many others have produced fancy ovens with OLED / TFT diplays and many buttons.
 This is not that..
 This is minimal and cheap enough to get a good result; No more, no less.

-Licensed under the GPLv3.
+Licensed under the Mozilla Public License 2.0 (MPL2).
 See LICENSE for more details.
-Copywrite Matthew Bennett, Luke Andrews 2016.
+Copy right Matthew Bennett, Luke Andrews 2016.

 ## Bill of materials ##
 1. A cheap toaster